 It is also common for addicts to fall into criminal activity, which can also lead to expensive hearings and cases.
 It is no secret that drugs and alcohol do not do much for your health, so it is no surprise that many addicts also fall into a financial hole when it comes to medical bills.
 When considering these factors, it’s understandable why many addicts struggle to manage their finances in recovery and even after their treatment.

-Money Management for Recovering Addicts: Tips That Can Help
+Money Management for Addicts in Recovery: Tips That Can Help

 Financial assistance for recovering addicts is a hot topic in rehab, as substance use disorders can present numerous money problems.
 Personal finance is a crucial aspect of life that needs to be responsibly managed.
 Recovery offers the individual an opportunity to use their newfound skills in many areas of their life, including their finances, to improve their situation.

 But how?
-Below are some tips on how to manage finances in recovery from addiction that can help you or a loved one.
+Below are some tips on money management for recovering addicts that can help you or a loved one.

 Organize Yourself

 The first step to improving your financial situation after addiction is to fully understand the severity of your debt.
 An effortless way to organize yourself is to make a list of your debts, assets, and monthly bills and then open a bank account.
-Make sure to detail to whom you owe money, how much income you have, whether you have any savings, and detail the monthly bills you have.
+Make sure to detail to whom you owe money and how much income you have, including whether you have any savings, and any monthly bills you have.
 This is the groundwork you will need to take the necessary steps to fix your credit score after rehab, work on paying your debt, and improve your finances in recovery.

 Establish Your Financial Goals